If you want to start making money or gain some extra income through your photography ventures, commercial photography is a great way to achieve this!

 The right equipment is seriously going to set you up for success if you want to get started in commercial photography.
 For the best shots, you’re going to need some, if not all, of the following professional gear:

 - Photo management software

 - A selection of quality lenses

 Photo management might not seem important, but trust us, it really is!
 Over time, you will develop a vast collection of photos and they need to be organized.
-Many of the best photo editing software has built-in photo management features, but you can find a list of great photo organizational software here.
+Many of the best photo editing software have built-in photo management features.

 To complement your camera, you will also need a range of lenses.
 A mix of prime and zoom lenses to cover the focal range you will most commonly shoot at is ideal.
 Your lenses should have a large maximum aperture of f/2 or greater, so you can create professional bokeh effects for backgrounds.

 Every commercial photographer needs somewhere to showcase their work.
 This is essential so that potential clients can look at your work and assess your photography skills.
 The simplest way to do this is to create an online portfolio.

 There are a host of useful website creation services that allow you to quickly create a detailed photography portfolio.
 You can find some of the best examples in this guide to the best photo portfolio websites.
 Your portfolio should be updated regularly, and it should only contain your best work.
 Ideally, it should also be clearly organized into different categories.